ztyyLV/web-twain-docs/info/schedule/Stable.md

 * The original namespace `Dynamsoft.WebTwainEnv` is renamed to `Dynamsoft.DWT`.

 * All enumerations are moved under `Dynamsoft.DWT`.
-For example, `Dynamsoft.EnumDWT_PixelType` and `EnumDWT_PixelType` works in version 16.2 and lower but now it must be written as `Dynamsoft.DWT.EnumDWT_PixelType`.
+For example, `Dynamsoft.EnumDWT_PixelType` and `EnumDWT_PixelType` work in version 16.2 and lower but now it must be written as `Dynamsoft.DWT.EnumDWT_PixelType`.

 #### Others